just4jc/Robocars/README.md

 **Some few notes on the hardware**

-* The portable iMuto 20000 mAh power bank charger was far too way overkill for this project.
-I later found out that anything above 5000 mAh will do.
+* The portable iMuto 20000 mAh power bank charger is far too overkill for this project.
+I later found out that anything above 5000 mAh will do just fine.
-* The battery capacity I ordered for was also an overkill but I had to improvised and did some hacking with the electrical system to reduced the it by **50%**.
+* The battery capacity I ordered for is also an overkill but I had to improvised and did some hacking with the electrical system to reduced the it by **50%**.

 ## 3. Software